chazhurd/Juno-Assesment/README.md

 ![](public/img/LocalHost.png)

- Pretty Dang Close to the structure they wanted me to duplicate.
+ Pretty close to the model they wanted.
+I spent a few hours on this and could get an exact copy if wanted.
 Random pictures, titles and authors etc all came from api endpoint.

  ![](public/img/hardingList.jpg)